ccUnity3d/Brainztorm-docs/manual/push_notifications/client.rst

 :code:`Brainztorm.PushNotifications` provide the following members to interact with the module:

+Attributes:
-Read-only property :code:`NotificationID`, retrieves the unique ID for the game in the current device.
+- :code:`NotificationId`, read-only, retrieves an string with an unique ID to register the current device in the Push Notifications Server.
+- :code:`IsRegistered`, read-only boolean to check the registration status.

+..
 Methods:
+..
 - :code:`Ready`: for executing instructions after module is completely ready.
 - :code:`Subscribe`: attach listeners to module events.
 - :code:`Unsubscribe`: detach listeners previously attached to event manager.

-Event types:
+Events:

-- :code:`OnReady`: executes when module is completely loaded.
+.. - :code:`OnReady`: executes when module is completely loaded.

 - :code:`OnRegistered`: if the request for register the Notification ID is successfully.
 - :code:`OnError`: if registration request responses with error.

-We strongly recommend to take advantage of the Ready method to access the module properties.
-This ensure the response from server is done and the module has properly set its members.
-Take a look at the following example:
+In the following example, let's get the Notification ID using the :code:`OnRegistered` event:

 .. code-block:: c#